Join our fixed departure treks.

 There are several risky areas to be cautious of during the Langtang Gosaikunda Pass Trek, also known as the Langtang Helambu Trek.
 These include:

-Steep Ascent Near Ghoratabala: This section involves a steep climb that can be challenging, particularly in adverse weather conditions such as snowfall or heavy rains.
+Steep Ascent Near Ghoratabala: This section involves a challenging climb, particularly in adverse weather such as snowfall or heavy rain.

 Climb and Descent from Kyanjin Ri: The ascent to Kyanjin Ri and the subsequent descent require careful navigation, especially during slippery conditions.

-Steep Descent in Some Parts: Throughout the trek, steep descents require caution, especially when conditions are slippery and person who have knees problem
+Steep Descent in Some Parts: Throughout the trek, steep descents require caution, especially when conditions are slippery and people who have knee problems

-These areas deserve risks, particularly during winter and March when snowfall or heavy rainfall can make trails slippery and unstable.
-It's crucial to have the right gear and the presence of experienced guides who are familiar with the terrain and can navigate these sections safely.
-Travelers venturing without guides or adequate information have encountered difficulties, and tragically, some have lost their lives while trekking in similar regions like Annapurna Base Camp.
+These areas warrant caution, particularly during winter and March, when snowfall or heavy rainfall can make trails slippery and unstable.
+It's crucial to have the right gear and experienced guides who are familiar with the terrain and can navigate these sections safely.
+Travellers venturing without guides or adequate information have encountered difficulties, and tragically, some have lost their lives while trekking in similar regions like Annapurna Base Camp.
 Safety precautions, proper gear, and awareness of weather conditions are essential for a safe and enjoyable trekking experience in the Langtang Gosaikunda Pass area.

 Trip Itinerary